What is What is business process outsourcing??

 Want to learn more about outsourcing?
 Check out the Inside Outsourcing book as well as the Inside Outsourcing book review today!

 What is Escalation?
-What is escalation?
+What is a call escalation?

-An escalation process is out in place to clarify the boundaries and channels of decision-making throughout an organization.
+A call escalation process is out in place to clarify the boundaries and channels of decision-making throughout an organization.
 It helps sales representatives in solving a customer’s problems quickly and with clarity.

 Designed around the whole customer service operations, this process outlines a path that allows the customer service reps to make decisions that reflect the rules of the management.